Our Insights

 WordPress is the most well-known CMS platform.
 Its backend dashboard is user-friendly and easily accessible, even without a lot of website design experience.
 WordPress is open-source software, meaning you can customize your site down to its source code.

 Additionally, WordPress handles SEO extremely well.
 Plugins like Yoast and SEMRush Writing Assistant are designed to optimize your site’s SEO so you can get the most traffic possible.
-Furthermore, the best part is, you do not have to be a web developer or digital marketing expert to learn how to use these plugins.
+Furthermore, the best part is that you do not have to be a web developer or digital marketing expert to learn how to use these plugins.

 Cons